polirritmico/force-xdg/README.md

 Options:
   -c|custom        Change the program identifier to a custom one.
 Usefull when
-                   launching programs from scripts or when the same program could be initialized from differents symlinks or paths.
+                   launching programs from scripts or when the same program could be initialized from symlinks with different filenames.
-  -f|folder        Manually setup destination folder
+  -f|folder        Manually setup the destination folder
                    ($XDG_DATA_HOME/XDG-Wrapper by default)
   -h|help          Display this help message.
   -v|version       Display the version of XDG-Wrapper and exit.